 It's important to remember that the process map is guidance but intended to provide clarity and consistency.
-Deviations from the process may be required depending on the situation.

 3. Templates

 The templates should be able to be used in most situations but may need to be adapted.
 Every situation will be unique.